Narre Warren - North East

 What has been the trend in development approvals over the past five years in the Narre Warren - North East SA2?

-Looking at development activity over the past five years, the Narre Warren - North East SA2's approval levels have been below the yearly average of 10, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Narre Warren - North East SA2's approval levels have been significantly below the yearly average of 10, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the Narre Warren - North East SA2?